Erik Campbell (Final Destination): Role

 Erik is introduced as the son of Howard and Brenda Campbell, and the older brother of Julia and Bobby.
 His aunt is Darlene, whose children are his cousins Stefani and Charlie Reyes.
 All of them are descendants of Iris Campbell, Erik's paternal grandmother.
 In the late 1960s, she prevented the collapse of the Sky View tower after she foresaw it in a vision, saving hundreds in the process.
-Because the survivors were supposed to die in the disaster, Death itself came for them and their descendants, who would have not been begotten had Iris not intervened; siblings died in the order that they were born.
+Because the survivors were supposed to die in the disaster, Death itself came for them and their descendants, who would have not been begotten had Iris not intervened; siblings were killed in the order that they were born.

 Erik and his family attend Iris's funeral after she let herself die in front of Stefani, who was being told by Iris that Death is after their bloodline.
 During a barbecue later that day, a chain reaction causes a lawnmower to shred Howard's head.
 Erik is warned by Stefani that he is the next Campbell to die, but he ignores her and goes to work at his tattoo parlor.
-While closing the parlor, some cleaning fluid spills on the floor and causes a fire.
+While closing the parlor, cleaning fluid spills on the floor and causes a fire.
 Erik falls onto the blaze but is protected by his leather jacket.

 The following day, Erik runs into Stefani and Charlie, who insist he is still next.
-When they fail to save Julia from being crushed by a garbage truck's compactor, they question why Death skipped Erik and pursued Julia.
-Brenda reveals Erik is not Howard's biological son.
-Having had marital problems at one point, she had an affair with a neighbor named Jerry Fenbury, and Howard chose to raise Erik as his own.
-Because Erik is not a descendant of Iris, he was not targeted by Death.
+When they fail to save Julia from being crushed by a garbage truck's compactor, they question why Death skipped Erik and instead pursued Julia.
+Brenda reveals Erik is not Howard's biological son; having had marital problems in the past, she had an affair with a neighbor named Jerry Fenbury, and Howard chose to raise Erik as his own.
+Stefani and the others realize that because Erik is not Iris' descendant, he was not targeted by Death.

 With Bobby next, Erik, Stefani, Charlie, and Darlene take him to a hospital where they hope to get answers from "JB", a friend of Iris.
 There, they learn "JB" is William Bludworth, a forensic pathologist who has helped people try to cheat Death before.
-He informs them that the only way to escape Death is to have one's heart stop beating and then be resuscitated.
+He informs them that the only way to escape Death is to have one's heart stop beating and then be resuscitated like in Kimberly Corman's case.
 However, he warns that interfering in Death's design can have dire consequences.

-Following Bludworth's advise, Erik takes Bobby into a room with a magnetic resonance imaging (MRI) machine.
+Following Bludworth's advice, Erik takes Bobby into a room with a magnetic resonance imaging (MRI) machine.
 He feeds Bobby a snack containing nuts, to which he is allergic, so that his heart can stop and doctors can revive him.
 Due to his attempted intervention to save Bobby, Death targets Erik as a result.
 Unbeknownst to them, the MRI machine gets turned on and rips Erik's piercings.
 The magnet's pull causes a wheelchair behind Erik to push him inside, which fatally impales and crushes him.